 Due to the steep pathways there could be traction issues and a skidding risk (especially in wet weather), so good tyres and brakes are essential.
-You need to be certain that your vehicile can handle 1-in-4 gradients on a winding pathway
+You need to be certain that your vehicle can handle 1-in-4 gradients on a winding pathway.

 For Manual Wheelchairs –

 Access is possible and many visitors do manage it with adequate assistance, but it is difficult.
-For your safety, due to the steep slopes it will be essential to have a strong & fit helper wearing good-gripping footwear and vital that the wheelchair has effective brakes.
-Please allow plenty of time (at least 2 hours)
+For your safety, due to the steep slopes it will be essential to have a strong & fit helper wearing sturdy, good-gripping, footwear and vital that the wheelchair has effective brakes.
+Please allow at least 2 hours.

 Please bear in mind that our staff members are not available to assist manoeuvring wheelchairs & mobility scooters!